Read Thembalami Care Centre and Max Ordman Deaf Association’s news!

 Related Posts

-Thembalami Care Centre and the Max Ordman Deaf Association (MODA) birthday bash was held on September 17.
-With her 100th…
+Thembalami Care Centre and the Max Ordman Deaf Association’s September birthday bash, held on the 19th, was fun-filled, with residents…

-Staff at Thembalami Care Centre and the Max Ordman Deaf Association (MODA) were honoured during a heartfelt belated celebration of…
+Emotions ran high at the Thembalami Care Centre and Max Ordman Deaf Association (MODA) as residents gathered to celebrate the…

 Violet Ngobeni is the new nursing services manager at Thembalami Care Centre, following the retirement of long-serving matron Paulina Namo….